xiulinyang/pre-pretraining/README.md

 1. The pre-pretrained model loss starts off higher, then catches up to no pre-pretraining by around 3k steps.
 2. After 3k steps, pre-pretraining is better.

-To reproduce our experiments, change `wikitext` to `allenai/c4` in the scripts above (download time will be slightly longer).
+To reproduce our full experiments, change `wikitext` to `allenai/c4` in the scripts above (download time will be slightly longer).

 This is how the repo is organized:
 - Formal language pre-pretraining data generation: `src/grammar.py`